 The biggest drawback of Roomba 650 that messes with its performance rate is the random cleaning process (the same goes for the Roomba 620).
 When a robotic vacuum isn’t smart enough to determine its whereabouts and can’t figure which spots need extra or less cleaning, take much longer to finish vacuuming.
 On top of this, they regularly miss spots and even clean the same place over and over that consumes battery life and decreases the performance rate.

 So it’s highly possible that after Roomba 650 will finish vacuuming, you’ll have to manually interfere and clean up the mess it left behind.

 Fortunately, chances of this can be minimised by placing the Virtual Walls that’ll help the smart floor cleaner navigate itself more effectively.

 Roomba 650 automatically adjusts to all floor types, so you’ll have zero problems with carpet, tile, hardwood, laminate, etc.

 When we tested Roomba 650 on all of those surfaces, its dustbin always got full, and it rarely left dirt behind.

 Note: We tested the Roomba 650 with the Virtual Walls.
 Results may differ if they aren’t present.

 As you see from the chart above, there’s a huge difference between Roomba 620 and 650.
 There are several important features Roomba 650 offers us that cannot be found in the 620 model.

 Knowing that Roomba 650 is the most successful robotic vacuum ever released, it’s highly unlikely for a novice smart floor cleaner like the Roomba 620 to outperform it.

 The primary reason why people should prioritise with the Roomba 650 is the scheduling feature it offers.
 It’s something that gives unbelievable comfort and makes everything easier for the owner.
-In addition, Roomba 650 has a wonderful feature called ‘auto docking’ that automates the boring process of manual charging.
+In addition, Roomba 650 has a wonderful feature called ‘auto docking’ that automates the boring process of manual charging and docking.

 5. Cleaning Capabilities